zhudotexe/FFXIV_PaissaDB/README.md

 # PaissaDB

-PaissaDB is the companion website for the [PaissaHouse](https://github.com/zhudotexe/FFXIV_PaissaHouse) FFXIV plugin
+PaissaDB is the companion website for the [PaissaHouse](https://github.com/zhudotexe/FFXIV_PaissaHouse) FFXIV plugin.

+Note that PaissaDB only supports game servers that are marked as public in the NA game client; this means that KR and CN servers are not supported.

 ## API Specification